ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Deployment Overview
 #####################
-In Module 1, the NGINX Ingress Controller has already been deployed and we will focus on the items that are specific to configuring NGINX App Protect.

-For further reading on how to deploy the NGINX Plus Ingress controller, please refer the documentation `Installation with Manifests`_
+In Module 1, we have already deployed the NGINX Ingress Controller, so we will focus on configuring NGINX App Protect in this module.
+For more information on deploying the NGINX Plus Ingress Controller, refer to the official documentation for please refer the documentation `Installation with Manifests`_

-At a high-level we will:
+At a high level, we will:

   #.
 Configure role-based access control (RBAC)
   #.
 Create the common Kubernetes resources